John Shreve: Middle years

 John Shreve, after clearing his land, made a modest living by farming.
 However, after shipping flour to foreign port cities, he was able to trade it for other commodities that he ultimately sold at New York City for a substantial profit.
 In his own words:

 "I went three times with flour down the rivers Monongahela, Ohio and Mississippi to New Orleans, and took flour from New Orleans to the West Indies, one time to Havana, in the Island of Cuba; one time to Kingston in the Island of Jamaica.
 Took sugar from Cuba and rum from Jamaica to New York and paid six thousand seven hundred dollars duty on the sugar and rum."

 Interestingly, local port officials made a record in the New Orleans Wharf Register of one unnamed boat with an arrival date of June 6, 1815, a fee of "$6", and the Noms des Proprietaires as "Shreve & Brown".

 On January 25, 1814, The Patriot newspaper reported, "Mr. Shreve presented a petition from the shareholders of the Monongahela Bank of Brownsville, in Fayette County, praying for a charter of incorporation."
 The charter was granted and the bank would play a significant role in the growth of the economy of Brownsville.

 On October 31, 1815, The Patriot newspaper reported that John Shreve had been re-elected to the House of Representatives to serve as a representative for Fayette County.

-During late-May of 1825, the Marquis de Lafayette visited Brownsville.
+During late-May 1825, the Marquis de Lafayette visited Brownsville.
 After noticing John in the large crowd, the Marquis "held out both arms to embrace his old friend."

 On November 5, 1829, John was granted a certificate of acceptance by Salem Monthly Meeting.
 Subsequently, he joined six of his children who had removed to the vicinity of Salem in Columbiana County, Ohio.

 On June 1, 1840, John Shreve was listed as a pensioner for his military service in the Revolutionary War.
 The record shows that John was a resident in the home of his son, Joseph Shreve.
 Furthermore, they were both listed as residents of Lexington Township, Stark County, Ohio.

 On February 24, 1841, the Salem Monthly Meeting of Friends terminated the membership of John Shreve for receiving a "pension for his services as an officer in the American Army in the Revolutionary War".

 The 1850 U.S. Federal Census lists John Shreve as a resident of Goshen Township, Mahoning County, Ohio.
 Interestingly, the census lists John's next-door neighbor as Israel Shreve, who is his son.